Neeraj-2311/My_portfolio/README.md

 🍑This is my first portfolio website as a beginner.

-☘️Anyone can Collab for the improvements in this repository like:
+☘️This repository is open for contribution for the improvements like:
     📍 Feedback form
     📍 Transitions
-    📍 Theme, etc.
+    📍 Theme, etc

 Thanks for reading this 🙌